Setting the Stage for Success

 Your child’s confidence will increase as he or she learns new things.
 Self-esteem will help your child do better in school.
 Help a child feel good about his/herself by looking for the positive in your child and telling them about it.
 Set them up for success by encouraging self-help and personal hygiene skills.

-Judge your child by his/her own merit, rather than against other children.
+See your child by his/her own merit, rather than comparing to other children.

 Listen to your child.
 Pay attention to what they say.
 Communication is a two way street…. guaranteed to make a lasting difference in the relationship you have with your child.

 Positive parenting is very important in a child’s life.
-In her early years, your child is growing and developing.
-She is moving around more and meeting new people.
-These tips will help you keep your child safe and learn new things in her environment.
+In your child’s early years, there is a lot of growth and development.
+Your child is moving around more and meeting new people.
+The following tips will help you keep your child safe and learning new things in their environment.

-- Ask her to find objects for you or name body parts and objects.
+- Ask him/her to find objects for you or name body parts and objects.

-- Encourage him to explore and try new things.
+- Encourage your child to explore and try new things.

-- Help to develop your toddler’s language by talking with her.
+- Help to develop your child’s language by talking with him/her.

-- Encourage your toddler’s curiosity and ability to recognize common objects by taking field trips together to the park or a bus ride.
+- Encourage your child’s curiosity and ability to recognize common objects by taking field trips together to the park or a bus ride.

 Language skills | Introduce your child to new words and read to your child.